adrianomarino1992/web_api_base/readme.md

 {

     public override Configure(appConfig: IApplicationConfiguration): void
     {
-        //to define the host use this property, if that property is not changed, the default value will be 0.0.0.0 appConfig.Host = "127.0.0.1";
-        //to define the app port use this property, if that property is not changed, the default value will be 5555 appConfig.Port = 1234;

         //allow CORS
         this.UseCors();

-        //register in DI service
-        DependecyService.Register(SampleController);

-        */
-            if the controlles follow the naming rules, the method UseControllers will automatically append them
+        //if the controlles follow the naming rules, the method UseControllers will automatically append them this.UseControllers();

-            rootDir -
-                     |
-                     | -  controllers -
-                                        | - <Name>Controller.ts
-            |
-            | - App.ts //the class that inherit the Application

-         */
-        this.UseControllers();

-        //if not, we can append manually using the method bellow
-        //ControllerBase.AppendController(SampleController,this);

     }
 }